enkidevs/curriculum/linux/user-and-file-management/bash-environment/customizing-bash-via-bashrc.md

 ---
 ## Content

-It's possible for each user to customize their `bash` environment.
-This is done by editing the `.bashrc` file in their home directory.
+It's possible for each user to customize their `bash` environment by editing the `.bashrc` file in their home directory.

-One of the first things `bash` does when loaded is look for the `.bashrc` file in the current user's home directory.
-If the file exists, each line in this file is executed "as if" the user typed the line directly in the terminal.
+ If the file exists, one of the first things `bash` does when loaded is executes each line in this file "as if" the user typed the line directly in the terminal.

 ### Common Customizations